wyfo/apischema/docs/performance_and_benchmark.md

 ### Passing through is not always faster

-*apischema* is well optimized and can perform better than using `default` fallback.
+*apischema* is quite optimized and can perform better than using `default` fallback, as shown in the following example:

+.
 That's why passthrough optimization should be used wisely.

 ```python
 {!vs_default.py!}